sudomf/tailwind-job/README.md

 #### Final words

-I really hope that you guys will apreciate this simple project.
-If you give me a chance, I can show a lot of more things that I can do.
-I really belive that I can help you with all that awesome comming features and tools of Tailwind UI.
+I really hope that you guys will appreciate this simple project.
+If you give me a chance, I can show you a lot more things that I can do.
+I really believe that I can help you with all those awesome coming features and tools of Tailwind UI.

-Take care folks.
-Good luck for us.
+Take care.
+Good luck to us.
 See ya :)